Snap-In Dentures: How Implant-Supported Dentures Work

 Phase 3 – Healing and Integration

 The implants need three to six months to integrate with your jaw bone before they can support the snap-in attachments and denture.
-During this healing period, the titanium posts bond with surrounding bone tissue at a microscopic level through osseointegration.
-You can’t rush this biological process.
+During this healing period, the titanium posts bond with surrounding bone tissue at a microscopic level through osseointegration - the biological process that makes dental implants uniquely durable among tooth replacement options.
+You can't rush this biological process.

 You continue wearing your existing denture during healing – either your original denture with modifications or a temporary healing denture.
 Most patients function normally during this phase, though you need to be somewhat careful with hard or very chewy foods.